John Part: 2009–2016: Nine-dart finish and slide in rankings

 At the 2012 World Championship he made it to the quarter-finals for the first time since his 2008 title.
 He dropped just three sets on his way to the last 8 by defeating John Henderson, Richie Burnett and Kevin Painter.
-He was involved in one of the greatest matches ever seen at the World Championships against James Wade.
+He then competed in the World Championships against James Wade.
 Wade opened up a 3–1 set lead, before his form started to dip to coincide with Part scoring heavier and hitting more doubles to win 3 sets in a row.
-The players broke each other's throws twice in the deciding set to require a sudden-death leg, which Wade managed to win.
+The players broke each other's throws twice in the deciding set to require a sudden-death leg, which Wade won.
 Part said afterwards that it was "the greatest game I've ever lost!".

 Part represented Canada with Ken MacNeil in the 2012 PDC World Cup of Darts and together they were beaten 2–3 by England in the second round, having lost a sudden death leg.

 Part won the first PDC North American pro tour event in July 2012, beating top American player Darin Young 6 legs to 1 in the final in Chicago.

 Part nevertheless had one of the quietest seasons of his career, as he didn't qualify in any of the majors tournaments.
 However, he was invited to play at the Grand Slam of Darts in which he managed to win 2 out of 3 matches to qualify for the second round (despite a meagre average of 81 for his three-round robin matches).
-He eventually reached the Quarter-Finals stages.
+He eventually reached the quarter-finals stages.
 Defeating Brendan Dolan 10–6 in the last 16 before losing to Andy Hamilton 12–16.

 Despite this season, he was ranked 26th at the World Championships and whitewashed Joe Cullen 3–0 in the first round, before being defeated by Terry Jenkins 1–4 in the second.

 Part again represented Canada in the 2013 PDC World Cup of Darts, this time with Jeff Smith.
 With a win over Sweden and a loss over Scotland, they progressed to the second round in which they were beaten 5–2 by Mark Webster and Richie Burnett.
 However, bigger success came soon, as Part won the first European Tour event of 2013, the UK Masters.
 Wins over Kim Huybrechts, Gary Anderson, Mensur Suljović, Simon Whitlock and Adrian Lewis saw Part progress to the final where opponent Stuart Kellett was waiting.
 With a 6–4 win Part claimed his first PDC ranking title since 2011.